pavithramoorthy-official/know_your_day/README.md

 # Description

-This Application uses scratch Card
-  ->You Click a number
-  ->you get a scratch card
-  -> It gives quote of your day
+This Application displays numbers between 1 and 50.
+On clicking a number, it pops a scratch card, On scratching it reveals Quote of your Day

 # Screenshots